-As the UK-EU negotiations move forward and more information becomes available, the CAA will update these FAQs and notify stakeholders of the updates through the SkyWise alert system.
+We will study the detail of the new agreements and will update relevant pages of the microsite as information becomes clearer about how the new arrangements will work in practice.
+We will notify stakeholders of the updates through the SkyWise alert system.
 If you haven’t already done so, please subscribe to the EU exit category in the SkyWise system: skywise.caa.co.uk

-Examiners may continue to conduct Skill Test, Proficiency Checks and/or Assessments of Competence for UK licence holders only.
+Examiners who hold an examiner certificate issued by the UK CAA may continue to conduct Skill Tests, Proficiency Checks and/or Assessments of Competence for UK licence holders only.

 If you are asked to conduct a Skill Test, Proficiency Check and/or Assessment of Competence for a non-UK licence holder, examiners should contact the State of Licence issue prior to conducting and obtain confirmation that the result would be accepted.

 EASA Part-FCL/BFCL/SFCL Examiners who hold an examiner certificate issued by an EASA member state will be able to continue to undertake Skill Tests, Proficiency Checks and/or Assessments of Competence, for the period of its validity up to a maximum of two years.